2022 Pacific typhoon season: Tropical Storm Banyan (Queenie)

 On October 29, the JTWC released a first TCFA, reporting that a tropical disturbance, designated as Invest 94W, had formed far from the Philippine Sea.
 However, hours later, the agency canceled the TCFA over this low-pressure area after it had lost strength.
 However, the agency released a second TCFA, reporting that the disturbance had re-intensified, and classified the possibility of tropical depression as "high".
 The JMA went further in a bulletin, and already classified it as a depression.
 At 21:00 UTC on October 30, the tropical depression was designated 27W.
 Upon entering the Philippine Area of Responsibility, it was given the local name Queenie by PAGASA.
-Queenie intensified into a tropical storm, and was given the international name Banyan by the Japan Meteorological Agency.
-Banyan then weakened due to strong wind shear, and was downgraded into a tropical depression by the next day.
+Banyan intensified into a tropical storm, and was given the international name Banyan by the Japan Meteorological Agency.
+As of November 1, 2022, Banyan then weakened due to strong wind shear, and then weakened into a tropical depression the next day after weakening.
 Later that afternoon, the PAGASA had issued their final advisory on Banyan after it dissipated into a remnant low pressure area.
+The depression was last seen 200 km north of Sonsorol, moving west-northwestward at 7 km/h (4 knots) over the past 6 hours.
 The remnants of Banyan continued to cause some rain in eastern Mindanao.

 Tropical Storm Yamaneko

-A tropical depression formed east-northeast of Wake Island on November 11.
+On November 11, a tropical disturbance was formed in Wake Island, it was designated as 95W by the JTWC on its TCFA.
+It strengthened into a tropical depression later on the next day, designated as 28W.
 The system then strengthened to a tropical storm, gaining the name Yamaneko from the JMA.
 The system was short-lived and weakened due to cooler sea temperatures.
 The system dissipated on the morning of November 14.
+It was a relatively weak storm with maximum sustained winds of 65 km/h.
+There were no reports of damage or casualties caused by Yamaneko.
+The storm did not make landfall and dissipated on November 14, 2022.